Wall Street drifts as it waits for a highly anticipated US-China meeting on trade

 In the meantime, the flow of earnings reports for the start of the year from companies is slowing but still moving the market.

-Lyft rallied 20.3% after delivering a stronger profit for the latest quarter than analysts expected, though its revenue fell short.
+Lyft rallied 25.8% after delivering a stronger profit for the latest quarter than analysts expected.
 The company said it reached the highest weekly ridership levels in its history during the last week of March.

 Other travel-related companies, including Hilton and Airbnb, have reported a similar softening in travel demand to the U.S. in their recent earnings reports.

+Sweetgreen wilted by 17.9% after the salad seller reported a slightly larger loss for the latest quarter than analysts expected.
+The fast-casual restaurant chain also gave a forecast for revenue over the full year that fell just short of analysts' estimates.

-In stock markets abroad, indexes were higher in Europe after finishing mixed in Asia.
+In stock markets abroad, indexes rose modestly in Europe after finishing mixed in Asia.

 AP Writers Jiang Junzhe and Matt Ott contributed.